Hannah Elizabeth Fleming1

 M, #145840, b.
 14 September 1884, d.
 14 November 1976

-He was educated at St. Andrew's College, Dublin, County Dublin, Ireland.1 He was educated at Royal Military Academy, Woolwich, Kent, England.1 He fought in the First World War, he was mentioned in despatches.1 He was decorated with the award of the Military Cross (M.C.).1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.1 He was Assistant Director of the Mechanization War Office between 1928 and 1932.1 He succeeded to the title of 2nd Baronet Pile, of Kenilworth House, Rathgar, co.
-Dublin [U.K.,1900] on 17 January 1931.3 He was Commander of the Canal Brigade between 1932 and 1936 at Egypt.1 He gained the rank of Major-General in 1937.1 He was Commander of the 1st Anti-aircraft Division, Territorial Army between 1937 and 1939.1 He was invested as a Companion, Order of the Bath (C.B.) in 1938.1 He fought in the Second World War.1 He gained the rank of Lieutenant-General in 1939.1 He was General Officer Commanding-in-Chief of the Anti-aircraft Command, Territorial Army between 1939 and 1945.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1941.1 He gained the rank of General in 1941 in the service of the Royal Tank Corps.1 He was awarded the honorary degree of Doctor of Laws (LL.D.) by Leeds University, Leeds, Yorkshire, England, in 1942.1 He gained the rank of General Colonel-Commandant in 1945 in the service of the Royal Artillery.1 He was director-general of the Housing Ministry Works between April 1945 and October 1945.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1945.1 He was decorated with the award of the Commander, United States Legion of Merit.1 He was chairman of Fothergill and Harvey Limited between 1956 and 1964 at Manchester, Greater Manchester, England.1 He was chairman of Cementation Company Limited between 1961 and 1963.1
+He was educated at St. Andrew's College, Dublin, County Dublin, IrelandG.1 He was educated at Royal Military Academy, Woolwich, Kent, EnglandG.1 He fought in the First World War, he was mentioned in despatches.1 He was awarded the Military Cross (M.C.)1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He was Assistant Director of the Mechanization War Office between 1928 and 1932.1 He succeeded as the 2nd Baronet Pile, of Kenilworth House, Rathgar, co.
+Dublin [U.K., 1900] on 17 January 1931.2 He was Commander of the Canal Brigade between 1932 and 1936 at Egypt.1 He gained the rank of Major-General in 1937.1 He was Commander of the 1st Anti-aircraft Division, Territorial Army between 1937 and 1939.1 He was appointed Companion, Order of the Bath (C.B.) in 1938.1 He fought in the Second World War.1 He gained the rank of Lieutenant-General in 1939.1 He was General Officer Commanding-in-Chief of the Anti-aircraft Command, Territorial Army between 1939 and 1945.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1941.1 He gained the rank of General in 1941 in the Royal Tank Corps.1 He was awarded the honorary degree of Doctor of Laws (LL.D.) by Leeds University, Leeds, Yorkshire, EnglandG, in 1942.1 He gained the rank of General Colonel-Commandant in 1945 in the Royal Artillery.1 He was director-general of the Housing Ministry Works between April 1945 and October 1945.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1945.1 He was awarded the Commander, United States Legion of Merit.1 He was chairman of Fothergill and Harvey Limited between 1956 and 1964 at Manchester, Greater Manchester, England.1 He was chairman of Cementation Company Limited between 1961 and 1963.1

 Children of Sir Frederick Alfred Pile, 2nd Bt. and Vera Millicent Lloyd